 Architecture Night 2018 was held on Friday 19th October in Carlisle Memorial Church, Belfast.
 This great social and cultural evening focussed on the power of architecture to bring about positive change.

-Carlisle Memorial Church in inner north Belfast hosted Architecture Night 2018.
+The venue this year was the Carlisle Memorial Church in inner north Belfast.
 Designed by WH Lynn and opened in 1875 this building was included on the World Monument Fund Watch in 2010 – a biennial list of the most endangered cultural and heritage sites in the world.
-At a time when the value of our built heritage is high on the agenda, Carlisle Memorial was a very fitting location to celebrate local architecture.
+At a time when the value of our built heritage is high on the agenda, Carlisle Memorial is a very fitting location to celebrate local architecture.

 We welcomed back our host who has been with us from the start in 2016, BBC’s Ireland correspondent Mark Simpson, who masterfully guided us through the three parts of the evening.